Data-Only-Greater/taxonopy/README.md

 must enter some search parameters.
 These are provided by the positional `path` argument and the optional `--value` and `--exact` arguments.

 The `path` argument refers to the field that we would like to match against and the `--value` argument refers to the values that the field can take.
 `--value` is optional and if it's not given, the command will return any records containing that field - if we used the root path "Name", in our example, with no `--value` argument, the command would return all records in the database.
-The `--exact` argument is given if the match to the given value must be exact.
-Otherwise all partial matches will be returned.
+The `--exact` argument is used to return only exact matches to the given value.
+If not given, any partial matches will also be returned.

-Finally, the `--field` argument let's us specify that we only want to edit one field in the returned records.
+Finally, the `--field` argument let's us edit just one field in the returned records.
 This can be useful for precise edits or if a new field is added and all records need to be updated, for instance.
 The `--field` argument takes the full path to the field, in the schema.
-Let's use all the options to fix our record:
+Let's use all the options to fix our
+record:

 ```
 > taxonopy db update Name --value "BEKO Cosmopolis TAM8402B" --exact --field "Name/Features/Browning Control"